halftwo/knotty/README.md

 The XIC RPC is implemented in C++, PHP (as an extension), and Python (partially implemented).

-The data communidated between the XIC servers and clients are serialized using VBS.
+The data communicated between the XIC servers and clients are serialized using VBS.

 VBS is a data serialization method similar to JSON in structure.
 But VBS is binary based instead of text based, which makes it fast to encode and decode compared with JSON.